-In connection with the Purchase Agreement, the Company assumed various capital lease arrangements for certain computer equipment for a total obligation of \$2,899 as of the closing of the Acquisition.
-The lease arrangements expire at various dates through May 2017.
-Future minimum rental commitments under capital leases at December 31, 2014 are as follows:
+In connection with the acquisition of substantially all of the assets of Unicom, the Company assumed various capital lease arrangements for certain computer equipment for a total obligation of \$2,899 as of the closing of the acquisition.
+During 2015, the Company entered into additional capital lease arrangements for computer equipment and support for a total obligation of \$1,294.
+Amortization expense relating to assets acquired under capital lease is included within depreciation expense.
+Amortization expense related to assets acquired under capital lease was \$469, \$408, and \$0 for the years ended December 31, 2015, 2014 and 2013, respectively.
+The lease arrangements expire at various dates through September 2018.
+Future minimum rental commitments under capital leases at December 31, 2015 are as follows:

-Capi tal Lease

-Year Ending December 31 mitments
+Year Ending December 31 Capital Lease Commitments

-2015 \$ 1,204

-2016 464
+2016 \$ 895

-2017 72
+2017 508

+2018 231

-Less - interest on capital leases 56
+Less - interest on capital leases 67

-\$ 1,684
+\$ 1,567

-At December 31, 2014, total assets under capital leases were \$2,664 and related accumulated amortization was \$1,015.
+At December 31, 2015, total assets under capital leases were \$3,607 and related accumulated amortization was \$2,006.

-In addition to the operating lease and capital lease commitments discussed above, as of December 31, 2014, the Company had non-cancelable commitments of \$9,071 payable in 2015, \$8,000 payable in 2016, and \$8,000 payable in 2017 primarily for content delivery network and storage services.
+In addition to the operating lease and capital lease commitments discussed above, as of December 31, 2015, the Company had non-cancelable commitments of \$8,649 payable in 2016 and \$8,000 payable in 2017 primarily for content delivery network and storage services.